Alison headshot 2020 b.jpg

 Flowers is the author of “Exoneree Diaries: The Fight for Innocence, Independence and Identity” (Haymarket Books, 2016), first place winner of the 2017 Eric Hoffer Book Award (Small Press), first place winner of the Illinois Woman’s Press Association’s Mate E. Palmer Professional Communications Contest, and the Chicago Writer’s Association’s Honorable Mention for Book of the Year in Nonfiction.
 The title was also selected by the Illinois Secretary of State for the statewide “Illinois Reads” program and earned a 2016 Nautilus Silver Award for Journalism and Investigative Reporting.
 In 2013, Flowers produced a multimedia series about exonerees for Chicago Public Media and NPR affiliate WBEZ.
 The yearlong project was a finalist for a national Online Journalism Award.

-Flowers, who is also the Executive Editor of the Chicago Police Torture Archive, contributed to the anthology “Who Do You Serve?
+Flowers, formerly the Executive Editor of the Chicago Police Torture Archive, contributed to the anthology “Who Do You Serve?
 Who Do You Protect?: Police Violence and Resistance in the United States.”
 She has been quoted in justice-focused stories in numerous media outlets, including Newsweek, USA Today, Vox, ABC News, The New York Daily News and the Christian Science Monitor.
 In 2016, she was featured at Book Expo America, as well as many other TV and radio shows, including “Democracy Now!”.

 From 2011 to 2013, Flowers worked as a research associate at Northwestern University’s Medill Justice Project where she contributed to the investigations of potentially wrongful convictions and explored other systemic criminal justice issues.
 Flowers wrote several stories for the project’s “Spotlight on Shaken-Baby Syndrome,” which was awarded a Peter Lisagor Award by the Chicago Headline Club, the largest chapter of the national Society of Professional Journalists.
 Her journalism also contributed to the release of an innocent prisoner.